Medically reviewed by Jill Johnson, DNP, APRN, FNP-BC

 Psychodynamic therapy: Past issues may contribute to current feelings, so you’re asked to do lots of reflection in this form of therapy.

-A mental health provider will best be able to assess which type of therapy could help, as well as determine if remote sessions are a good option.
+Using online mental health services can help you assess which type of therapy could help, as well as determine if remote sessions are a good option.

 It can be!
 Like any form of therapy, the effectiveness of individual counseling over the phone is reliant on a variety of factors — including finding the right therapist for you and an openness to treatment.